cintnguyen/demo-eventhub/README.md

 A full-stack app for all your event needs!
 Seamlessly combines AI-generated to-do lists, text reminders, a centralized platform for shared images, and integration with Google Maps API for directions, revolutionizing event planning and organization.
 Create an account, log in and plan your next event!

-Check it out and let me know your thoughts! - https://theeventhub.onrender.com/
+Check it out and let me know your thoughts! - https://theeventhub.onrender.com/ To demo a fully populated site, feel free to use these login credentials:
+- Email: cindy@gmail.com
+- Password: testingone

 ## Tech Used:
 - Javascript, Node.js, Express, Multer, Passport, HTML / EJS, CSS, MongoDB